 Propane is a colorless and odorless gas that, in the liquefied state, resembles water.
 An odorant (usually a sulfur compound) is added as a warning agent.
-If you smell propane within the vehicle, quickly and carefully perform the procedure listed on the propane system 2.
-Shut off the propane supply at label.
+If you smell propane within the vehicle, quickly and carefully perform the procedure listed on the propane system la- 2.
+Shut off the propane supply at bel.
 This label has been placed in the vehicle near the range, for models equipped with a propane systemWhen 3.
-Do not touch electrical switches. propane container is low, occasionally there may be a concentration of an onion or garlic-like odor, which can be mistaken for a propane gas leak.
+Do not touch electrical switches. propane container is low, occasionally there may be a 4.
+Open doors and other ventilating concentration of an onion or garlic-like odor, which can be mistaken for a propane gas leak.
 After the propane container has been refueled, the odor will usually disappear.
-If not, turn off the valve(s) and have the propane system inspected by your dealer or qualified propane service representative
+If not, turn off the valve(s) and have the propane system inspected by your dealer or qualified propane service representative ignition of flammable vapors could lead to a fire or explosion and result death of serious